KishManani/financial_forecasting_competition_g_research/README.md

 * Model training (XGboost, LightGBM, Neural Networks)
 * Hyperparameter tuning
 * Training of entity embeddings of the Stock feature using Keras

+The library contains some helper functions for:
+* Feature preprocessing
+* Model training and validation
+* Entity embeddings